(1) Papers must be in English.

 All submissions are handled online at http://editorialexpress.com/je .

 The Journal of Econometrics levies a submission fee for unsolicited manuscripts of US$ 75.00.
-Checks should be made out in the name of the Journal of Econometrics.
-Preferred option is payment by credit card.
-Please print and complete this manuscript submission form and enclose that with the manuscript.
 The submission fee is waived for personal subscribers, members of the editorial board and fellows of the Journal of Econometrics.

 Submission of a paper will be held to imply that it contains original unpublished work and is not being submitted for publication elsewhere.
 The Editor does not accept responsibility for damage or loss of papers submitted.
 Upon acceptance of an article, author(s) will be asked to transfer copyright of the article to the publisher.
 This transfer will ensure the widest possible dissemination of information.(3) Submission of accepted papers as electronic manuscripts, i.e., on disk with accompanying manuscript, is encouraged.
 Electronic manuscripts have the advantage that there is no need for rekeying of text, thereby avoiding the possibility of introducing errors and resulting in reliable and fast delivery of proofs.
 Do not submit your original paper as electronic manuscript but hold on to the disk untilasked for this by the Editor (in case your paper is accepted without revisions).
 Do submit the accepted version of your paper as electronic manuscript.
 Make absolutely sure that the fileson the disk and the printout are identical.
 Please use a new and correctly formatted disk and label this with your name; also specify the software and hardware used as well as the title ofthe file to be processed.
 Do not convert the file to plain ASCII.
 Ensure that the letter 'l' and digit '1', and also the letter 'O' and digit '0' are used properly, and format your article (tabs, indents, etc.) consistently.
 Characters not available on your word processor (Greek letters mathematical symbols, etc.) should not be left open but indicated by a unique code (e.g. gralpha, alpha, etc., for the Greek letter &agr;).
 Such codes should be used consistently throughout the entire text; a list of codes used should accompany the electronic manuscript.
 Do not allow your word processor to introduce word breaks and do not use a justified layout.
 Please adhere strictly to the general instructions below on style, arrangement and, inparticular, the reference style of the journal.